-This is a two year course following the AQA specification.
-GCSE study begins in year 9 and provides the foundations for understanding science in the world around us.
+This is a three year course following the AQA specification.
+GCSE study begins in Year 9 and provides the foundations for understanding science in the world around us.
 Scientific understanding is changing our lives and is vital to the world's future prosperity.

 All students will be taught essential aspects of the knowledge, methods, processes and uses of science.
 They will be helped to appreciate how the complex and diverse phenomena of the natural world can be described in terms of a small number of key ideas relating to the sciences which are both inter-linked, and of universal application.

-Our exam board, AQA, offers a double-award science course (known as Combined Science).
-Students study Biology, Chemistry and Physics on this course and it leads to two GCSEs as the results are based on an average across the papers.
-AQA also offer the opportunity to study the three separate sciences, leading to three GCSEs.
-Based on our experience we would like all students to initially study for the three separate sciences, opting only for double award entry in Year 11 if desired and in consultation with the student and their parents.
+Based on our experience we would like all students to initially study for the three separate sciences, with changes made in Year 11 if desired and in consultation with the student and their parents.
 All students at Sancton Wood usually take the higher tier paper, in keeping with the excellent grades achieved.